SECTION F. LEAVE POLICIES

 Sick leave does not accrue during leave without pay nor during sabbatical leave.
 Sick leave accrued during periods of paid leave (annual, sick, injury, etc.) is not credited to the employee until he or she returns to work.

 Post doctoral fellows, veterinary interns and clinical psychology interns shall receive an amount of sick leave equal to that which they are expected to earn during their first year of employment (as described above).
-The sick leave "advance" is earned on a fiscal year basis and does not carry forward.
+The sick leave "advance" is earned on a fiscal year basis and does not carry forward into the next fiscal year.

 A faculty members or administrative professional may use accrued sick leave for treatment of and convalescence from his or her own illness or injury.
 Illness includes treatment for alcoholism and drug addiction.
-In cases of extended sick leave absence, the faculty member or administrative professional may be required to furnish a physician's statement.
+In cases of extended sick leave absence as defined in the Human Resources Manual, the faculty member or administrative professional will be required to furnish a physician's statement establishing the need for and duration of absence from work.
 Sick leave may be used for medical and dental appointments, including routine exams and checkups.

 F.3.2.3 Payment for Accrued Sick Leave upon Retirement (last revised June 23, 2010)